This program focuses on good clinical care of patients with solid tumors, including pediatric sarcomas such as:

 While tremendous strides have been made in pediatric oncology over the past decades, patients with metastatic sarcomas still face many difficulties.
 Pediatric sarcomas are often responsive to the initial multimodality therapies used in treatment, but metastatic sarcomas all too often recur and then can be more difficult to treat.
 We have several studies designed to target disease at these times of minimal disease but high risk of relapse.
 Our immunotherapy protocols are designed to harness the power of the immune system to target high-risk sarcoma cells before they become evident on scans.
 Our phase II targeting studies are often based on laboratory research done in the Branch.

-Our team includes interventional and diagnostic radiologists, surgical oncologists, radiation oncologists, medical oncologists, pathologists, social workers, and other specialists.
+Our team includes medical oncologists, interventional and diagnostic radiologists, surgical oncologists, radiation oncologists, pathologists, research nurses, social workers, and other specialists.

 - Joanne Derdak, CRNP